-According to Pew Research Center, 64 percent of Americans own a smartphone and 43 percent of those people used their phone to find information about possible employment, so it's imperative HR leaders focus on mobile recruiting.
+It's imperative HR leaders focus on mobile recruiting.
+According to Pew Research Center, 77 percent of Americans own a smartphone and 28 percent of those people used their phone to find information about possible employment.
 Some of those users are dependent on their phones for their connection to the internet and access to job opportunities.
-"Compared with smartphone owners from households earning $75,000 or more per year, those from households earning less than $30,000 annually are nearly twice than likely to use a smartphone to look for information about a job — and more than four times as likely to use their phone to actually submit a job application," notes Pew Research Center.
+"This is especially common among younger adults, with 53% of 18- to 29-year-olds reporting doing this," notes Pew Research Center.

 What is your organization doing to capture the attention of job seekers with a preference for using the internet on their phones, and how can you enhance their experience so they actually apply for your positions?

 Put simply, mobile recruiting is the process in which a business or a brand attracts the attention of possible job seekers with the hopes of converting them into applicants, and therefore, potential employees.
 Mobile recruiting takes place via smartphone applications, mobile-responsive websites, video conferencing and even recruiting done via text and social media messaging.
 Pew Research Center reports that 28 percent of Americans use a smartphone to search for and apply to jobs.
 They're doing research on prospective organizations, updating their resumes, filling out applications and sending emails.
 As the job search progresses, candidates can even interview via video apps.

 Help Candidates Apply With Ease

 However, 47 percent of people experience problems accessing employment content and reading posts because of websites that aren't optimized for mobile.
 Google updated its algorithms to favor websites that are mobile-optimized, reports Business News Daily.
 These sites appear higher on search results.
 HR leaders should work with their IT and marketing departments to ensure their website is mobile friendly.